AdobeDocs/data-collection-apis/src/pages/getting-started/authentication.md

 1. Under **Credentials**, select **OAuth Server-to-Server**.
 1. Click the **Generate access token** button.

-See [Server to server authentication](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/) in the Adobe Developer authentication guide for instructions on how to programmatically obtain this token.
+See [server to server authentication](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/) in the Adobe Developer authentication guide for instructions on how to programmatically obtain this token.
 This header uses the following format:

 `Authorization: Bearer eyJ[...]rtw`

-## `x-api-key`
+## `x-api-key` {#x-api-key}

 The `x-api-key` header contains the API sandbox identifier.
 You can obtain this key in your Adobe Developer project: